 Figure 1 compares the population of select age groups for the years 2000 and 2019.
-The most notable change over the past twenty years is the 52% decline in the 24 to 44 years age category.
-Characteristics associated with each group are presented in Figure 1 below.
+The most notable change over the past twenty years is the 52% decline in the 25 to 44 years age category.
+Characteristics associated with each group are presented in Table 4 on the following page.